AOA19/TipCalculatorApp/README.md

 # Frontend Mentor - Tip calculator app solution

+Out to dinner with friends and struggling to calculate the proper tip?
+Put down that pen and paper and use the Splitter Tip Calculator to determine the tip and total per-person amounts.
-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This app was created for the the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX)

 ## Table of contents